Jacques Goudstikker: Fate of collection

 Some pieces were not returned to von Saher because the Dutch government no longer had them in 2006.
 In particular, one of the Adam and Eve (Cranach) paintings had been transferred by the government to another person (under a claim later found to be invalid) and in 2006 were in the United States, out of the control of the Dutch government.
 Von Saher sued unsuccessfully in U.S. court for their return.

 In 2025, a painting attributed to Giuseppe Ghislandi, Portrait of a Lady, Contessa Colleoni, was recovered from the descendants of Nazi Germany financier Friedrich Kadgien (1907–1978) in Argentina.

+In 2026, it was announced that another painting from the collection - Portrait of a Young Girl by a Dutch artist Toon Kelder had been found in the home of descendants of the Dutch collaborator and Waffen-SS general Hendrik Seyffardt.

+In July 2026, a 17th-century painting of the inside of Nieuwe Kerk, Amsterdam, by Hendrick van der Burgh that was looted from the collection during the Second World War, was identified after it was found in a street bin in Amsterdam decades earlier.
+Dutch art crime investigator Arthur Brand traced the painting's origin and arranged for its return to Goudstikker's heirs.